Strategy

 Which platform is best for advertising a clothing brand?

 There is no single best platform.
-Google captures product and brand intent.
-Meta is usually strong for visual prospecting, catalog retargeting and conversion.
-TikTok is useful for discovery and creator-led demand.
-The best setup depends on stage, budget, creative capacity and product type.
+Google can capture product and brand intent.
+Meta can combine visual prospecting with catalogue-led conversion.
+TikTok can support discovery, creator-led demand and TikTok Shop commerce.
+The best first platform depends on existing demand, audience, market, budget, creative capacity and product economics.

 How much should a clothing brand spend on ads?